TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-accessresourcemanagement-addmanageadmins.md

 <properties
-	pageTitle="how to add and manage admins"
-	description="how to add and manage admins"
-	service="azure-subscription-management"
+	pageTitle="How do I add or manage administrators for my Azure Subscription?" description="How do I add or manage administrators for my Azure Subscription?" service="azure-subscription-management"
 	resource="subscription-management"
 	authors="prdasneo"